-2. ACCEPTS that the Satterley Property Group has achieved Key Performance Indicates Financial Management 4.5 Monitor the performance against the Approved Project Burequiring the completion of a six-monthly review of the approved Project Budget.
-3. ADVISES the Satterley Property Group that the Project Budget FYE 2018 (July 2017) has been used as the basis of project and financial planning and inputs to the TPRC Budget FYE 2018 and relied upon for cashflow purposes and that the Council is concerned with the significant variances forecast in the SPG FYE 2018 Mid-Year Budget Review and potential impacts on the TPRC FYE 2018 Budget.
-10. Nil ELECTED MEMBERS MOTIONS OF WHICH NOTICE HAS BEEN GIVEN 11.
-Nil QUESTIONS BY ELECTED MEMBERS OF WHICH DUE NOTICE HAS BEEN GIVEN 12.
-Nil URGENT BUSINESS APPROVED BY THE CHAIRMAN 13.
-MATTERS BEHIND CLOSED DOORS 9.1 9.1 14.
-Nil GENERAL BUSINESS 15.
-FORMAL CLOSURE OF MEETING The e Chairman declared the meeting closed at 7.29pm.
-The ese minutes were confirmed at a meeting on SIG NED this as a true record of proceedings.
+2. ACCEPTS that the Satterley Property Group has achieved Key Performance Indicator Financial Management 4.5 Monitor the performance against the Approved Project Budge requiring the completion of a six-monthly review of the approved Project Budget.

+3. ADVISES the Satterley Property Group that the Project Budget FYE 2018 (July 2017) has been used as the basis of project and financial planning and inputs to the TPRC Budge FYE 2018 and relied upon for cashflow purposes and that the Council is concerned with the significant variances forecast in the SPG FYE 2018 Mid-Year Budget Review and potential impacts on the TPRC FYE 2018 Budget.

+10. ELECTED MEMBERS MOTIONS OF WHICH NOTICE HAS BEEN GIVEN

+Nil

+11. Nil QUESTIONS BY ELECTED MEMBERS OF WHICH DUE NOTICE HAS BEEN GIVEN

+12. Nil URGENT BUSINESS APPROVED BY THE CHAIRMAN

+13. MATTERS BEHIND CLOSED DOORS

+9.1 9.1 •

+14. GENERAL BUSINESS

+Nil

+15. FORMAL CLOSURE OF MEETING

+The The Chairman declared the meeting closed at 7.29pm.

+The ese minutes were confirmed at a meeting on

+SIG NED this day of

+as a a true record of proceedings.